ValeryPonomarenko/ComponentsManager/README.md

             .inject(this)
     }

     override fun createComponent(): FeatureAComponent =
         DaggerFeatureAComponent.builder()
-            .appDependencies(XInjectionManager.instance.findComponent())
+            .appDependencies(
+                XInjectionManager.instance.findComponent<AppDependencies>()
+            )
             .build()
 }
 ```
-Also, if some component needs a dependency, you can find it with method `findComponent`.
+Also, if a component needs a dependency, you can find it with method `findComponent`.

 That's all.
 There is no need to write code that will save, search or remove components anymore.